Ar-Ray-code/rclshark/README.md

 ![](images_for_readme/rclshark-demo.gif)

-### Operation method

-- 'q'-> Enter : exit rclshark-smi

-### Known Problems​ ​(rclshark-smi < v1.0.1) :disappointed:

-- If the rclshark process started using Docker is interrupted, rclshark-smi will freeze.
-In that case, rclshark-smi will exit as the Timeout after 5 seconds.
-Keep in mind that the same event can also happen with non-Docker rclshark.
-- We are considering releasing a lightweight version of rclshark-smi that does not involve sending or receiving messages.
-- To temporarily solve these problems, rclshark-smi v1.0.2 limits the display to only one time.
+- rclshark-smi v1.0.2 limits the display to only one time.